-The Permittee must further develop/revise and implement a program to address the discharge of pollutants in post-construction storm water runoff to the MS4 from new development and redevelopment.
-Post-Construction Stormwater Management refers to the activities that take place after construction occurs, and includes structural and non-structural controls including low-impact development and green infrastructure practices to obtain permanent stormwater management over the life of the property's use.
+The Permittee must further develop/revise and implement a program to address the discharge of pollutants in post-construction storm water runoff to the MS4 from qualifying new development and re-development.
+Post-Construction Stormwater Management refers to the activities that take place after construction occurs, and includes structural and non-structural controls including LID and GI practices to obtain permanent stormwater management over the life of the property's use.
 These post construction controls should be considered during the initial site development planning phase.